apache/nuttx/configs/skp16c26/README.txt

      make

    This will download the large source packages for the toolchain and build the toolchain.
    The resulting binaries will be under buildroot/build_m32c.
+There will also be a large build directory called toolchain_build_m32c; this directory can be removed once the build completes successfully.

 Cygwin GCC BUILD NOTES
 ^^^^^^^^^^^^^^^^^^^^^^